XDcsy/RuleBasedSolution_SemEval2018Task4/README.md

 ## Evaluate
 * Copy the output to a text file, e.g. `result.txt`
 * Run the official evaluation script with `-ref.out -result.txt`

-## Some Extra Work
-This rule-based approach can be applied together with a neural network to achieve a even better result in the task.
-Code of the neural network is not included in this repo.
-But the evaluation scores of the combined approach are provided here as a reference.